MrGG14/Superstore_Membership_Conversion_Predictor/README.md

 Objective:

 The superstore wants to predict the likelihood of the customer giving a positive response and wants to identify the different factors which affect the customer's response.
-You need to analyze the data provided to identify these factors and then build a prediction model to predict the probability of a customer will give a positive response.

 This data was gathered during last year's campaign.
 Data description is as follows;